 \section{Some technical results}

-In this section, we provide the technical tools that will required in order to prove our main theorem.
-We begin with a well-known result whose proof can be found in \cite[Theorem 1.]{KELL}.
-We recall that, if $r_1, r_2\in\mathbb{Q}$, the statement $r_1\equiv r_2\pmod{n}$ means that $n$ divides the numerator of $r_1-r_2$.
+In this section, we provide the main technical tools that will be required in order to prove our main result.
+We begin with a well-known lemma whose proof can be found in \cite[Theorem 1.]{KELL}.
+Recall that, if $r_1, r_2\in\mathbb{Q}$, the statement $r_1\equiv r_2\pmod{n}$ means that $n$ divides the numerator of $r_1-r_2$.

-\begin{lemma} Let $k,n$ be positive integers with $n > 1$ and even $k$.
+\begin{lemma} Let $k$ and $n$ be positive integers with $k$ even, and $n>1$.
 Then,

 where $B_k$ is the $k$-th Bernoulli number. \end{lemma}